Course Content and Outcome Guide for ENG 258

 - Course Title:

 - Lecture Hours:

 - Lab Hours:

 - Special Fee:

 Course DescriptionIntroduces the literature of Americans whose roots are in Africa.
 Emphasizes the way contemporary political and social aspirations of African Americans are reflected in the literature of the periods from the Harlem Renaissance through the present.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 Students should be able to: